10 Facts About PRINCE2 Certification

 - Practitioner: Has some pre-requisites but these are covered off if you have the Foundation certificate.

 - Professional: The most advanced level of qualification in the PRINCE2 family.
-It’s examined by a residential assessment centre where you work through a case study over several days.
+It’s examined by a residential assessment center where you work through a case study over several days.

 Note: The Foundation Certificate exam is not open book, so don’t get caught out!